Equilibrium Propagation for Non-Conservative Systems: Introduction

-Finally, we validate our framework on MNIST \cite{lecun1998mnist}.
-In continuous Hopfield networks initialized with symmetric connection matrices, AEP achieves better accuracy and learns faster than EP and VF.
-Additionally, when we constrain the network to have a strong degree of structural asymmetry, in which case EP is inapplicable, AEP considerably outperforms VF.
+Third, we validate our framework on MNIST \cite{lecun1998mnist}, Fashion-MNIST, and CIFAR-10.
+In continuous Hopfield networks initialized with symmetric connection matrices, AsymEP achieves better accuracy and learns faster than EP and VF.
+Additionally, when we constrain the network to have a strong degree of structural asymmetry, in which case EP is inapplicable, AsymEP outperforms VF.
 Finally, when we restrict connections to a feedforward structure, our algorithm effectively trains all parameters; in contrast, VF is limited to training the last layer, acting essentially as an Extreme Learning Machine \cite{huang2006extreme,wang2022review} with poor performance.

 In summary, this theoretical work proposes two generalizations of EP beyond conservative systems to arbitrary differentiable dynamics that compute in their stationary states.